vliopard/TrackingTokenStripperPlus/README.md

 - You can add or remove your own custom tokens to be stripped from the URLs you navigate into your browser.

-**Note** - It is currently removing everything from the URL starting from the token you define, so use it carefully.
+**Note** - It just removes the tokens you set.
+The other tokens not listed will be preserved into the URL.

 ##Warning